kluskaj/Organic/Manual.md

 This is phase 1 of training.
 This training can be done by running the file:

-  TrainGAN.py
+  **TrainGAN.py**

 running this script on a HPC can be done using the

-  TrainGan.pbs
+  **TrainGan.pbs**

 shell script.
 In this file the used resourse are set in the header, an email address can also be added here to notify you if your job starts running.
+On line 13 the path to miniconda is exported.
+The environment containing all the neccesary python packages is activated on line 14.
-This shell script also creates a directory where the results of this pretraining phase will be stored, this directories need to be changed on line 16 and 17.
+This shell script also creates a directory where the results of this pretraining phase will be stored, this directories need to be changed on line 15 and 16.
-Lines 17 and 18 copy TrainGAN.py and the function library to the created directory allowing to parameters used for a run to be reviewed afterwards.
+Lines 17 and 18 copy TrainGAN.py and the function library to the created directory allowing it to be ran from that location and to parameters used for a run to be reviewed afterwards.

-the following sections are present in the TrainGAN.py:
+The following sections are present in the **TrainGAN.py**:

 * Network parameters:
    these parameters are used to determine the neural network architectures in the functions **create_generator()** and **create_discriminator()**